-Cumberbatch plays Dr. Stephen Strange, a gifted, yet self-absorbed, arrogant neurosurgeon who, following a car crash, loses the use of his hands.
-For Dr. Strange, the accident rings a death knell for his career, so he travels to the Himalayas to visit an eastern mystic (the “Ancient One” or “Sorcerer Supreme”) in search of a miracle cure.
+Cumberbatch plays Dr. Stephen Strange, a gifted yet self-absorbed, arrogant neurosurgeon who, following a car crash, loses the use of his hands.
+The accident rings a death knell for Dr. Strange's career, so he travels to the Himalayas to visit an eastern mystic known as the “Ancient One” (or “Sorcerer Supreme”) in search of a miracle cure.

-Physicians may not relate to the personality and attitude that Dr. Strange exemplified or the car accident experience that he had, but they can empathize with the feelings of loss, depression, and pain that he faced as he realized the change to his medical career the traumatic event caused.
+Physicians may not relate to the personality and attitude that Dr. Strange exemplified or the car accident experience that he had.
+Still, they can empathize with the feelings of loss, depression, and pain that he faced as he realized the change to his medical career the traumatic event caused.

 We’ve discussed provider trauma and burnout on the SCP blog before, but in light of this year’s pandemic, the current hurricane season in the southern U.S., the ongoing racial injustice throughout the country, and the countless smaller-scale challenges that happen every day at our hospitals nationwide, it’s a topic worth revisiting.

-For many providers, their empathy for others and purpose to help heal the world, one life at a time, is why they entered medicine in the first place.
+For many providers, empathy for others, and their purpose to help heal the world, one life at a time, is why they entered medicine in the first place.

-As the physical, emotional, and psychological exhaustion of the death of patients, fear for their safety, hits from the media, and added administrative weight all swarm around them, it can feel like their foundation is crumbling.
+As the physical, emotional, and psychological exhaustion of patients' death, fear for their safety, hits from the media and added administrative weight all swarm around them, it can feel like their foundation is crumbling.
 The reason they go to work is slipping away, and the “world-changing vision” is now just the memory of a dream.